-There’s a lot to say about the buzz cut, but Cash points out that it often comes with a high-level of buyer’s remorse.
-Before you boldly buzz, you must “develop the proper mental fortitude,” says Cash.
-“Buzzing your head is something MOST people regret right after doing it, and later chalk it up as ‘something I did once.’”
+There’s a lot to say about the buzz cut, but Lawless points out that it often comes with a high level of buyer’s remorse.
+Before you boldly buzz, you must “develop the proper mental fortitude,” says Lawless.
+“Buzzing your head is something most people regret right after doing it, and later chalk it up as ‘something I did once.’”

 However, he admits that there is a small minority of buzzers who wind up loving the cut, which can actually be quite stunning.
-“A lot of this depends on features, head shape, and personal style – it can look out of place on certain people and in certain professional arenas,” notes Cash, who adds that while social acceptance of certain hair styles is becoming more diverse, there is still a long way to go.
-“If quarantine has you feeling like you need to buzz, just take a moment,” he suggests.
-If you’ve committed to it and you’re really ready to buzz your hair off, here are the steps you need to take for an immaculate cut
+“A lot of this depends on features, head shape, and personal style.
+It can look out of place on certain people and in certain professional arenas,” notes Lawless.
+He adds that while social acceptance of certain hairstyles is becoming more diverse, there is still a long way to go.
+“If life has you feeling like you need to buzz, just take a moment,” he suggests.
+If you’ve committed to it and you’re really ready to buzz your hair off, here are the steps you need to take for an immaculate cut.

-The first step is also the most important — when you buzz, go in stages!
-“You can’t put hair back on very easily, so I suggest leaving the top long and cutting the sides first. if after you cut the sides, you still want to cut it all off, you can, but it’s nice to try different haircuts in between, as you might fall in love with a look halfway through,” says Cash.
+The first step is also the most important.
+When you buzz, go in stages.
+“You can’t put hair back on very easily, so I suggest leaving the top long and cutting the sides first. if after you cut the sides, you still want to cut it all off, you can, but it’s nice to try different haircuts in between, as you might fall in love with a look halfway through,” says Lawless.
 If you have long hair, create two pigtails and cut them off entirely above the rubber band, so you can donate your unwanted tresses.

 Section out the hair on the top of your head from the edge of your eyebrow.
 Tie it up and clip it out of the way.

-Grab your clippers, starting with the largest guard.
-If this doesn’t cut the hair short enough, go to the next smallest unit, until you find a comfortable length.
+Grab your clippers (Lawless recommends the Oster 76 hair clipper), starting with the largest guard.
+If this doesn’t cut the hair short enough, go to the next smallest unit until you find a comfortable length.

-Don’t hold back!
-Now is the time to “go to town with your clippers,” says Cash, who advises running them over and over your hair, “until you don’t hear hair cutting anymore.”
+Don’t hold back.
+Now is the time to “go to town with your clippers,” says Lawless, who advises running them over and over your hair, “until you don’t hear hair cutting anymore.”